DC Ranch Master Plan

 With the onset of the pandemic, the master plan initiative was put on hold.
 In November, the Committee reconvened to review the existing plan and an RFP (request for proposals) for a professional analysis of existing needs and available space.
 The RFP also asked for concept plans addressing the priorities outlined in the master plan.

 At a special Community Council Board Meeting on Feb.
 25, the Board voted unanimously to authorize the Community Council executive director to negotiate and enter into a contract with Holly Street Studio for the Space Needs Assessment and Master Plan Concept Design project.

-Please revisit this page for updates on this important community investment project.
-For questions, email firstname.lastname@example.org.
+Please revisit this page for new information during this important community investment project.
+For questions or comments, email firstname.lastname@example.org.